Graduate Business: Private Loan Procedures & Lender Selection

-- You must initiate the loan application process by selecting a private student loan lender of your choice.
+- You must initiate the loan process by selecting a lender of your choice.
 You may choose to use one of Emory's private loan lenders listed below.
 Apply online at the lender's website, or contact the lender by phone.
 It is a good idea to apply early as processing may take several weeks.
 However, keep in mind that credit approvals are only good for 90 to 150 days; do not apply earlier than May for the upcoming academic year.

 - Once the borrower and/or co-borrower's credit is approved, Emory will receive a request from the lender to certify the loan.
 We will certify the loan for the lesser of the amount you request on your application or the maximum amount allowed by your financial aid budget (total cost minus other financial aid).

 - Funds received at Emory will be applied first to your student account, and then refunded to you by Student Financial Services within 7 to 10 business days in the event of a credit balance.
 Using a lender other than the lenders listed below may delay the arrival of your loan funds.